bradj00/better-erc20-watcher/README.md

 # better-erc20-watcher
-Watch ERC20 transactions live.
-Categorize on-chain actions and give friendly labels to addresses
+Watch ERC-20 transactions live.

+Categorize on-chain actions and give friendly labels to addresses.

+Step into a tokenized community and rapidly gain analytical advantage.

-**Coming soon:** Install instructions and pre-requisites to use this tool.
+## Coming soon: Install instructions and pre-requisites to use this tool.

 using: